Tyrone, Pennsylvania: Tornado

 On June 2, 1998, an F1 tornado moved southeast along Pennsylvania Route 453 northwest of Tyrone.
 Significant tree damage was noted in several locations along a four-mile path, beginning approximately five miles northwest of Tyrone.
 No significant damage was reported in Tyrone, although eyewitnesses reported seeing clouds rotating as they crossed the city.
 This tornado was part of the 1998 Eastern Tornado Outbreak.

 Industry

-The largest employers in Tyrone are the Tyrone Area School District and the independent Tyrone Hospital.
+The largest employers in Tyrone are the Tyrone Area School District and the Tyrone Hospital.
 Tyrone is also the home to American Eagle Paper Mills and Gardners Candies.
 Founded in 1897, Gardners Candies has ten retail stores in the area and is known regionally for its peanut butter meltaway candy.